ydumburs/opentok-web-media-transformers-background-enchantments/README.md

 How It Works
 ======================
-* Mouse hover the main card area to see the instruction.
+* An instruction appears by hovering on the main card.
   <img width="500" alt="Screenshot 2024-08-24 at 6 31 36 PM" src="https://github.com/user-attachments/assets/1e9bb03f-c33f-475f-871a-366227accd85">
-* Here is a list of all the background filter options. `Blur Very High` is a new option that is higher than the `High` preset.
+* You can choose various background filter options. `Blur Very High` is a new option that offers a higher level than the `High` preset.
   <img width="150" alt="Screenshot 2024-09-11 at 3 45 19 PM" src="https://github.com/user-attachments/assets/1b0f3b22-e062-453e-bb0a-30e82b22937b">
-* By publishing the stream as instructed in mouse hover text, the application will show the video feeds in a new container and hide the main card to provide a cleaner view of the streaming content.
+* When you publish the stream, the application will display the video feeds in a new container and hide the main card for a cleaner view of the streaming content.
   <img width="500" alt="Screenshot 2024-08-24 at 6 32 28 PM" src="https://github.com/user-attachments/assets/05edfe42-1ad8-43bb-a056-dcc5b412276b">

 How to Launch the App